Water Quality Blog

 CT Water Quality and Pregnancy: What to Know

 PFAS, lead, and nitrates all cross the placenta.
 A 2020 study linked prenatal PFAS to reduced birth weight.
-What CT pregnant women need to know about tap water.
+What CT expecting mothers should know.

 Your CT Well Water Test Is Probably Outdated